feathery-org/feathery-react/src/assistant/tools/docx/tests/corpus/README.md

 and the reason no shape in this directory has a header story.
 A test that needs one either builds a single-page document inline - see relocationCharacterization
 - or runs in a browser.

+## flagship-v3, the browser document's bound skeleton

+`flagship-v3.sfdt.json` is the browser corpus document `flagship-v3.headers` (robin-harness) with its narrative prose blocks and headers/footers removed and every bound block kept: three schedules, all their rows, and the Premium Summary.
+The reduction is not cosmetic - `DocumentEditor.open()` on the full document does not return inside jsdom within nine minutes, while the skeleton opens in about half a second - and it removes nothing any binding law reads, so the browser's own figures ($11,008.00 / $11,046.40 fragments, $75,667.35 /
+$6,431.72 / $82,099.07 summary) are the oracle in
+`splitConservesDocumentTotals.spec.ts`.